IllusionMods/IllusionLaunchers/src/Koikatsu/README.md

 Languages can be switched at any time in the launcher.
 The following languages are supported:

 English, Chinese, Korean, Spanish, Brazilian, French, German and Norwegian (Bokmål)

-### Change the ingame language via the launcher
-[Only for Japanese version, not Party]

-If you wish to use the launcher functionality to swap ingame language, please create a file named 'TLSwap' in /UserData/LauncherEN.

-### Swapping Ingame Languages

-To prepare Chinese Translation:

-- Download the translation from https://www.zodgame.us/forum.php?mod=viewthread&tid=201179
-- Extract to the game folder

-To prepare Korean translation:

-- Place the korean translations into BepInEx/translationKO (Create folder if it doesn't exist)

 # CREDITS
 SmokeOfC & ScrewThisNoise: Coding, translator communication/coordination and translation (English and Norwegian)